cuhtis/gift-it/README.md

 Gift It will use MongoDB (NoSQL, document-store) as its database.

-Gift It will need to store Users, Gifts, as well as category headers of gifts: Type, Occasion and Reason.
+Gift It will need to store Users, Friends, Gifts, as well as category headers of gifts: Type, Occasion and Reason.

-* Users will
+* Users will store Gifts and Friends.

 First draft schema: